Vision

 In 2023, the Alaska Music Summit returned after a pandemic hiatus, and the first-ever Alaska Music Census was completed over the summer, making the possible the first estimate of the economic activity generated by our music scene, as well as a better understanding of who participates statewide.

-In 2024, AKIMI plans to participate in more music policy advocacy on the local and state levels.
-We are also preparing to build frameworks to better connect our independent music scee with statewide public radio, with filmmakers, and with our tourism industry.
-We’ll also support Alaskan musicians showcasing at national and international music conferences.
+In 2025, MusicAlaska plans to participate in more music policy advocacy on regional, local, and state levels.
+We are also preparing to build frameworks to better connect our independent music scene with statewide public radio, with filmmakers, and with our tourism industry.